EnterpriseDB/tpa/docs/src/INSTALL.md

 - change the `--skip-flags` options to community behavior where a task will be skipped if part of the list given to the `--skip-tags` option even if it is also tagged with special tag `always`.
-TPAexec expects all tasks tagged with `always` to be run to ensure a complete deployment, therefor `--skip-tags` should not be used when using community ansible.
+TPA expects all tasks tagged with `always` to be run to ensure a complete deployment, therefor `--skip-tags` should not be used when using community ansible.